What Documents Do I Need to Bring to My Accountant?

 You Can Get Copies From the IRS

 The IRS receives copies of all your tax documents, so either you or your accountant can request copies from this source as well.
 There are three ways to accomplish this:

 - Use the Get Transcript Online application on the IRS website.
 Ask for a copy of your "Wage and Income Transcript."
 Specify the year for which you're missing documents.
 You'll have to register with the website and take steps to confirm your identity.
-Keep in mind that IRS staff is as overworked as most other employees.
-The wage and income transcript for 2016 might not be complete and up to date until July 2017, so you or your accountant might have to request an extension of time to file your return and pay your taxes after the April due date if you can't get what you need in time.
+Keep in mind that IRS staff is as overworked as most other employees, particularly during the ongoing coronavirus pandemic, so you or your accountant might have to request an extension of time to file your return and pay your taxes after the April due date if you can't get what you need in time.

 - Mail or fax Form 4506-T to the IRS.
 This form is used to request transcripts of various tax documents.
 Check the box for line 8, "Form W-2, Form 1099 series, Form 1098 series, or Form 5498 series transcript."
 The IRS will mail out the transcript, usually in about 10 business days.

 - Visit a local IRS taxpayer assistance center.
 An IRS agent can print out the wage and income transcript for you, but some of these offices are temporarily closed due to the ongoing coronavirus pandemic.

 The wage and income transcript is a computer printout of the information contained in your various tax documents.
 It won't look like photocopies of your W-2 and 1099 forms.
 Instead, it will be a transcript of the data contained in those forms.

 The IRS only retains the federal information on these forms.
 State and local tax withholdings won't show up, so you might want to contact the institutions that appear on the transcript to obtain a copy of those original documents.